tdbe/tdbe.github.io/_posts/2016-11-8-unity-shader-compilation.markdown

 ### Here's a few high  level scenarios you'd experience:

 * You have a material with like 5 textures, what happens if you remove some of them at runtime?
-Is it more efficient?
+Does it become more efficient?

 * You want to switch a shader from Opaque to Transparent at runtime.

 * You want to create a material with any specific shader variant, programatically.

-And here's how it all works:
+### And here's how things actually work:

 If you examine `StandardShaderGUI.cs` ([get it here](https://unity3d.com/get-unity/download/archive)), you see that a whole bunch of shit happens when you change a material setting.
 Things to look for: `SetKeyword`, `MaterialChanged`, `SetupMaterialWithBlendMode`, `Shader.EnableKeyword()`, `Shader.DisableKeyword()`.